 Bullying concerns everyone and anyone can be a witness to or a victim of bullying at some point.
 Bullying can take many different forms and occur in many different settings, for example at school, work or anywhere else.
 No matter how or where it happens, bullying has serious consequences for the victims.

-Bullying may be a part of other problems, such as domestic violence, homophobia, abuse or sexual assault.
+Bullying may be a part of other problems, such as discrimination , homophobia, mistreatment, family or sexual violence.
 In Québec, bullying is addressed in various laws, including the Charter of Human Rights and Freedoms, the Education Act and the Criminal Code.

 Bullying generally refers to behaviour, words or actions that: